flok/PlayStationDiscordRPC_Games/README_template.md

 ```

-If i merge the changes the game will be automatically added to the discord application and should available a short time after that.
+If I merge the changes the game will be automatically added to the Discord application and should available a short time after that.
+A restart of [PlayStationDiscordRPC](https://github.com/flok/PlayStationDiscordRPC) maybe necessary to see the image inside Discord.

 ## Supported Games